-In the heart of the Great Pacific, mid-way between the giant continents of Australia and South America lies a legendary paradise known to the rest of the world as TAHITI.
-A jewel of rare beauty, a breathtaking natural display of magnificent islands and coral reefs that were formed hundreds of million years ago by the unrestrained fury of under-water volcanoes and by the spectacular finishing touch of abundant sea coral.
+At the heart of the Polynesian Triangle, mid-way between the giant continents of Australia and South America, lies a world famous paradise known as TAHITI.
+A jewel of rare beauty, a breathtaking natural display of magnificent tropical islands and coral reefs, these islands were formed hundreds of millions of years ago by the fury of under-water volcanoes and by the spectacular finishing touches of abundant sea coral.
+The views of Tahiti from land and by sea are unlike anywhere else in the world.
+The stories you hear about the beauty of Tahiti and of her people are legendary.
+They are as true today as when the Islands were first discovered by European explorers.